rc684/DS-HW0/README.md

 <img src="https://github.com/rc684/DS-HW0/blob/master/WordCount.png">

-where the word counts are listed in the file named "part-00000", in the format of ('word', count).
+where the word counts are listed in the file named "part-00000", with format of ('word', count).

 * Step 5 Bigrams